 Electricity

 Repair category 1

-Notes No immediate action required.
-The fuse board has been upgraded.
-The next electrical test is due in November 2024.
+Notes We were informed that an electrical test was carried out in June 2023.
+See legal matters.

+It is good practice to test electrical installations to domestic properties on a 5 year cycle or upon an exchange of ownership.

+There are no extractor fans to the bathroom or kitchen.

 Gas

 Repair category Not applicable

 Notes

-Water, plumbing and ba nthroom fittings
+Water, plumbing and ba throom fittings

 Repair category 1

 Notes No evidence of any significant disrepair.

 Heating and hot water

 Repair category 1

-Notes Modern radiators.
+Notes No evidence of any significant disrepair.
+The property would benefit from the installation of a more comprehensive and efficient form of central heating.

-The original copper hot water cylinder may be considered inefficient in comparison to modern cylinders.
-Insulation is missing in places.
+The hot water cylinder is fairly new.

 Drainage

 Repair category 1

 Notes No evidence of any significant disrepair having regard to the limits of our inspection.
-See legal matters.